dczmer/davelab/01_zsh-configuration/README.md

 If you are using a Mac, then this is the default shell already.
 However, you should consider installing a better terminal emulator like [iTerm](https://iterm2.com/), or [kitty](https://github.com/kovidgoyal/kitty) (via [homebrew](https://brew.sh/)).

 If you are on Linux or WSL, you will need to be sure you have it installed.
-We'll be starting `zsh` sessions manually, so you don't have to set it up as your default shell to follow these examples, if you don't want to.

 The instructions vary, depending on your specific operating system or distribution, but it usually involves installing the `zsh` package from your package manager.
 Making it your default shell can be done either in the settings for your terminal emulator, or by using the `chsh` command.